optipulsproject/python-optipuls/docs/docker.rst

 OptiPuls in Docker
 ==================

 The ``optipuls`` python package is based on the free and open-source `FEniCS`_ computing platform for solving partial differential equations (PDEs).
-The officially recommended way to run FEniCS is by using their `official docker images <https://fenics.readthedocs.io/projects/containers/en/latest/>`_.
+The FEniCS project ships with its `official docker images <https://fenics.readthedocs.io/projects/containers/en/latest/>`_.

 .. _FEniCS: https://fenicsproject.org/